kdedrick123/MEGR-portfolio-/docs/assignments/A02/index.md

 **ΣF_x = 0**

-There are no outside horizontal forces, which gives:
+There are no outside horizontal forces, so:

 **A_x = 0**